vladsaveliev/sequana/doc/developers.rst

 -------------------

 All rules and pipelines must have a unique name in Sequana.
-We can quickly check that a name is not used in Sequana using:
+We can quickly check that a name is not alredy used using:

 .. doctest::